 Von Hippel–Lindau Disease (VHL)

-Von Hippel-Lindau disease is caused by mutations in a gene.
+Von Hippel-Lindau disease is a genetic disorder caused by an abnormal gene.

 Sometimes, the baby inherited the abnormal gene from a parent.
 Other times, the baby is the first person in the family to have the abnormal gene.